THE AUNGER FAMILY

 Children of John Laskey Aunger and Mary Jane Merriam

-3. George Renfrey Aunger was born on May 31, 1880, in Peterborough, Ontario, his father, John, was 48 and his mother, Mary, was 35.
-He had six brothers and five sisters.
-He died on July 24, 1966, in Belleville, Ontario, at the age of 86
+3. George Renfrey Aunger was born on May 31, 1880(or 1881), in Peterborough, Ontario, his father, John, was 48 and his mother, Mary, was 35.
+He ran a variety store on Madoc Street, in Marmora, Ontario and was a member of Marmora Lodge No 222, AF&AM.
+He never married and died on July 24, 1966, in Belleville, Ontario, at the age of 86.